abubkar80/abubkar80/README.md

-- 👋 Hi, I’m @abubkar80
+- 👋 Hi, I’m @abubkar usman muhammad
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and AI
 - 🌱 I’m currently learning building smart contract using solidity
 - 💞️ I’m looking to collaborate on smart contract development
 - 📫 How to reach me abubakarusmanmuhammad80@gmail.com